ehForwarderBot/efb-telegram-slave/README.md

 By default, configuration file is located in `~/.ehforwarderbot/profiles/<your-profile-name>/sharzy.telegram/config.yaml`.
-The following a exemplary configuration.
+The following is an exemplary configuration.

 ```yaml
 # you should apply for a pair of api_hash and api_id in https://my.telegram.org/